dipankardas011/dipankardas-portfolio/content/diary/May24.md

 description = "Let's talk about my May 2024"
 +++

+# Date 2024-05-12
+* ksctl new context aware logging with much better logging
+* came to understand how is wasmimport compile directive is working

 # Date 2024-05-08 2024-05-11
 * understood how is wasm support in go added (wasip1)
 * cncf green reviews Trigger and Deplyo proposal is almost there